Connect with us

 9. Tianjin CTF Finance Centre

-Completed in 2019 after six years of construction, 530-metre, 97-floor Tianjin CTF Finance Centre is the second-tallest building in Tianjin, China, after Goldin Finance 117.
+Completed in 2019 after six years of construction, the 530-metre, 97-floor Tianjin CTF Finance Centre is the second-tallest building in Tianjin, China, after Goldin Finance 117.

 It also holds the record of the tallest building in the world with less than 100 floors.